Have you made the most out of geometric patterns?

 Another cool thing about delving into the world of geometric patterns is the ability to create optical illusions.
-Check out this poster by Themes Illustration that uses sharp, connected geometric shapes to create an optical illusion of a skull (Can’t see it?
+Check out this campaign poster by Themes Illustration that uses sharp, connected geometric shapes to create an optical illusion of a skull (Can’t see it?
 Try leaning back a bit).
 So, if you’re keen to create something a little more experimental and a bit edgier, have a go at creating a geometric illusion.

 30. Use Soft Gradients For A Sharp Effect

 Introducing soft gradients and varying transparency effects can give your geometric pattern an interesting effect.
-Check out this branding kit by Helen & Co. for software company Efinity that creates a train of irregular, interlocking triangular elements that are each softly coloured with gradients and transparency effects.
+Check out this branding kit by Helen & Co. for software company Efinity that creates a train of irregular, interlocking triangular elements that are each softly colored with gradients and transparency effects.
 The result is a simple but dimensional and effective design that is perfect for a corporate business.
-Don’t consider flat colours as the be all and end all for your geometric patterns, experiment and see what works for you!
+Don’t consider flat colors as the be all and end all for your geometric patterns, experiment and see what works for you!

 31. Build Typographic Patterns

 We’ve discussed how you can use patterns for branding previously, but what about turning your branding into a pattern?
-This design for the TextielMuseum/TextielLab does just that, by taking the three letters from the brand’s name and logotype – T, M and L – and multiplying them at different opacities and colour combinations, they are able to create a series of beautiful patterns that have a hidden meaning and importance.
+This design for the TextielMuseum/TextielLab does just that, by taking the three letters from the brand’s name and logotype – T, M and L – and multiplying them at different opacities and color combinations, they are able to create a series of beautiful patterns that have a hidden meaning and importance.
 So if you ever find yourself stuck on how to build a unique pattern, consider using your brand’s letterforms.

 32. Interlock Various Shapes

-Want to create something that just looks sharp, colourful and geometric?
-Take a leaf from designer Thomas Kronbichler’s book and consider taking a few different shapes and colours and interlocking them together to create a sharp effect.
+Want to create something that just looks sharp, colorful and geometric?
+Take a leaf from designer Thomas Kronbichler’s book and consider taking a few different shapes and colors and interlocking them together to create a sharp effect.
 This branding for the Italian music festival ‘Busk’, keeps the rest of the design super simple – just plain white serif type and simple dividers/borders.
 Let your geometric patterns shine and keep the rest simple for a sharp and striking design.